alexchoi88/smartway-api/README.md

 # smartway-api
-FastAPI backend for SmartWay data automation and partner/carrier/affiliate tools
+FastAPI backend for SmartWay data automation and public data